selinal6564/about-me/README.md

 ### Email: selinal6564@hstat.org

-I am a student at *High School of Telecommunication Arts and Technology*.
-One thing that I like to do is to draw.
-I also enjoy learning new things.
+I am a student at _High School of Telecommunication Arts and Technology_.

 **Schedule**
 1. Chemistry